- 0 Comment(s)

 According to The University of Maryland, vinegar (acetic acid) has a few simple cons.
 Vinegar is a non-selective herbicide, meaning it kills or damages any plant that it touches, including grass.
 Also, it doesn’t carry itself into the roots like glyphosate.

 Glyphosate is residual and sticks to a plant to ensure its demise.
 Right now, glyphosate is only slightly more desirable, especially for large-scale maintenance.
-But its popularity and reputation is quickly on the decline because of its link to cancer.
+But its popularity and reputation are quickly on the decline because of its link to cancer.

 For independent farmers and gardeners, vinegar is without a doubt the better option.
 It's eco-friendly and doesn't contain anything close to a toxic chemical.